Alcohol and cancer

 - Track your drinking

-Alcohol is a known cause of seven types of cancer
+Alcohol is a known cause of eight types of cancer

 How does alcohol cause cancer?